pantheon-systems/documentation/source/content/guides/logs-pantheon/04-automate-log-downloads.md

   - Please note that the resulting log file might be large.

-The script provides several modifiable variables described in its comments:

 <Alert title="Note"  type="info" >

+The script provides several modifiable variables described in the comments.
 Read to the comments in the scripts carefully to ensure that you modify variables correctly.

 </Alert>